Dances With Wolves: Reception

-Michael Smith (Sioux), the director of San Francisco's long-running annual American Indian Film Festival, said that despite criticisms, "There's a lot of good feeling about the film in the Native community, especially among the tribes.
+Michael Smith (Sioux), the director of San Francisco's long-running annual American Indian Film Festival, said that despite criticisms, "there's a lot of good feeling about the film in the Native community, especially among the tribes.
 I think it's going to be very hard to top this one."
-However, Blackfeet filmmaker George Budreau countered, "I want to say, 'how nice',...
-But no matter how sensitive and wonderful this movie is, you have to ask who's telling the story.
+However, Blackfeet filmmaker George Budreau countered: "I want to say, 'how nice',...
+But, no matter how sensitive and wonderful this movie is, you have to ask who's telling the story.
 It's certainly not an Indian."

-Though promoted as a breakthrough in its use of an Indigenous language, earlier English-language films, such as Eskimo (1933), Wagon Master (1950), and The White Dawn (1974) also have Native dialogue.
+Though promoted as a breakthrough in its use of an indigenous language, earlier English-language films, such as Eskimo (1933), Wagon Master (1950), and The White Dawn (1974) also have native dialogue.

-David Sirota of Salon referred to Dances with Wolves as a "white savior" film, as Dunbar "fully embeds himself in the Sioux tribe and quickly becomes its primary protector".
-He argued that its use of the "noble savage" character type "preemptively blunts criticism of the underlying White Savior story.
-The idea is that a film like Dances with Wolves cannot be bigoted or overly white-centric if it at least shows [characters such as] Kicking Bird and Chief Ten Bears as special and exceptional.
-This, even though the whole story is about a white guy who saves the day."
+David Sirota of Salon referred to Dances With Wolves as a "white savior" film, as Dunbar "fully embeds himself in the Sioux tribe and quickly becomes its primary protector".
+He argued that its use of the "noble savage" character type "preemptively blunts criticism of the underlying White Savior story".

 Accolades

-In addition to becoming the first Western film to win an Academy Award for Best Picture since 1931's Cimarron, Dances with Wolves won a number of additional awards, making it one of the most honored films of 1990.
+In addition to becoming the first Western film to win an Academy Award for Best Picture since 1931's Cimarron, Dances With Wolves swept the Motion Picture Academy Awards that year, with a record, for the genre, of seven Oscars (including Best Picture), by far the most of any Western film in history.
+It also won a number of additional awards, making it one of the most honored films of 1990.